Blog

 These disparities motivate our team at Libbie Health to keep building and scaling our efforts to disrupt mental health care.
 Turns out, we're not alone!

-Featured in this recent article by Alesia Bani for The Plug are Ryan Mundy, Ashley Bella, and our very own Colette Ellis.
+Featured in this article by Alesia Bani for The Plug are Ryan Mundy, Ashley Bella, and our very own Colette Ellis.
 Read to learn how their new platforms on the rise have created unique services to tap into the digital health market, specifically with focuses on generational health for Black culture (Alkeme Health), art therapy (Artzy Bella), and psychological acupressure or EFT-Tapping (Libbie Health).

 See how these Black founders are pioneering the movement of mental health tech platforms to support underrepresented communities.